hjdhjd/homebridge-unifi-protect/docs/Liveviews.md

 Finally, you might want to create a way to toggle multiple cameras at once in the form of a switch, either in addition to, or instead of, a security system accessory, so we support that too to give you as much flexibility as you'd like in tailoring your experience.

 Please note: **by design, you must have at least one camera configured in a given liveview scene.
 The reason for this is to ensure there is no ambiguity regarding which cameras will and will not have motion detection enabled (for HBUP and HomeKit purposes) at any given time.
 The `Off` state in the [security system](#security-system) accessory is intentionally the only one that will universally disable motion detection across *all* cameras (presuming you don't override this behavior as described below).
-HBUP will ignore any liveview scenes with no cameras in them.**
+A camera-less liveview scene still surfaces, but it has nothing to act on...it turns motion detection on or off for exactly zero cameras, so you'll want at least one camera in each.**

 ### <A NAME="security-system"></A>Configuring the Liveview Security System Feature